pwcremin/RNSync/README.md

 #### Replicate

-All of the CRUD functions only effect the local database.
+All of the CRUD functions only affect the local database.
 To push your changes to the remote server you must replicate.

 ```javascript
 rnsync.replicate(function(error)